WuerthPhoenix/tornado/engine/matcher/README.md

 STATUS: OK HOSTNAME: MYHOST SERVICENAME: MYVALUE41231
 ```

-Let's imagine that we need to parse the body to extract information
+Our objective is to extract from it information
 about the host status, name and service name.

 *Option 1*